This little engine could — and still does.

 The year 2016 marked the 125th anniversary of one of Colorado’s most popular, historic railways.
 In Late June 1891, the Pikes Peak Cog Railway first took off, and it hasn't started chugging since.
 It's a huge tourist draw for families, history buffs and people looking for a scenic, only-in-Colorado experience.

+This railway is located near Colorado Springs in the smaller, mountain town of Manitou Springs.
 It climbs the mountain all the way to the summit of Pike Peak, one of Colorado’s most famous “fourteeners,” or mountains that exceed 14,000 feet above sea level.

 Some call Pikes Peak “America’s Mountain.”

 What this means for travelers is you can get to the top of a fourtneener without having to break a sweat.
 Hiking them can be extremely challenging, especially with the altitude gain.

 Travelers journey past the Ruxton Creek, Englemann Canyon, giant boulders, Mount Almagre and even the Minnehaha Falls.
 You will see some of the oldest living things on the planet, 2,000-plus-year-old bristlecone pine trees.

 Experience the Railway

 In the summer, the Pikes Peak Cog Railway takes passengers on a 3 ½-hour trip to the mountaintop for jaw-dropping views of the green aspens and pine trees and those brilliant blue skies that Colorado is known for.
 Lucky passengers might catch a glimpse of a marmot, mule deer or bighorn sheep along the way.
 In fact, this area is home to one of the biggest herd of bighorns in the state.
 If the sky is clear, passengers can see the Denver skyline in the far distance.